vionwinnie/SOD_Evaluation_Metrics/README.md

 # SOD_Evaluation_Metrics
 **A more complete python version (GPU) of the fast evaluation for salient object detection (with S-measure, Fbw measure, MAE, max/mean/adaptive F-measure, max/mean/adaptive E-measure, PRcurve and F-measure curve)**

+- A fork from zyjwuyan's repo
+**Main Contribution**
-- A fork from zyjwuyan's repo adding IOU and Relax F-measure
+- adding IOU and Relax F-measure
-- Reorganize directory per dataset
+- reorganize directory per dataset
+- enable dynamic query and storage of results with sqlite

+## Data Storage
 - The source files should be orginized as follows:

       --Dataset_1/